Call 978-837-5555 (ext. 5555 internally) or contact police via one of the emergency call boxes located throughout campus.

 - Provide transportation for large groups or persons intoxicated or otherwise exhibiting obnoxious behavior.

-There are emergency two-way call stations at strategic locations throughout campus.
-You can identify the station by the blue light located above the boxes, or by the yellow boxes marked “Emergency”.
-When the call button is depressed an individual can communicate directly with the Dispatcher at the Merrimack College Department of Police Services.
-The individual can then notify the Dispatcher of the emergency.
-AN officer will then be dispatched to effectively respond to the situation.
-Please note that all of the pay phones on campus can be used to call anywhere on campus free of charge.
+Emergency two-way call stations have been installed at strategic locations throughout campus.
+They are identifiable by a blue light atop the box or by yellow boxes marked “Emergency.”
+When the call button is depressed, an individual is immediately connected with a police dispatcher, who will dispatch an officer to respond to the situation.
+Please note that all pay phones on campus can be used to call anywhere on campus free of charge.

-The Police Services department conducts regular checks of lighting on campus and reports inadequate or inoperative lighting conditions to the proper department.
+Police officers conduct regular checks of lighting on campus and reports inadequate or inoperative lighting conditions to the appropriate department.

-The Department of Police Services is conducting security surveys of offices and buildings to identify vulnerabilities in access, security, and property control, and is making recommendations for addressing any problems.
+The department conducts security surveys of offices and buildings to identify vulnerabilities in access, security and property control, and reports problem to the appropriate department.